Podcasts & RSS Feeds

 DEWINE: Thank you very much.

 BLOCK: That's Mike DeWine, the attorney general of Ohio, and a Republican.
 Ohio was among the plaintiffs seeking to strike down the Affordable Care Act.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.